My Tutor: Production

 The pool and house used are on the grounds of Owlwood in Holmby Hills.

 Caren Kaye admitted she had trepidations doing her first nude scene.
 "I had psyched myself up that this was just one other part of the movie, that's all.
 We were very close with the camera man, camera operator and the director the three men who were in the room.
 I would have preferred that they were all women, but I had no choice.
-It went smoothly, but it's wasn't easy."
+It went smoothly, but it wasn't easy."

+Reception

+The distributors spent more than $3 million on television advertising and the film earned rentals of $7 million.

+My Tutor has a 37% approval on Rotten Tomatoes.